Occasional flashes during man’s time on this sphere have illuminated the otherwise dark path toward his ethereal ultimate goal.

 Those who oppose human action based upon self-interest often ascribe to themselves, or to their objectives, the presumed quality of being selfless, and as being concerned with others.
 Part of the description is accurate; part is not.

 Keep in mind that no conscious human being, with his mental faculties intact, can act except with the intention to satisfy his own best interest as he sees it.
+Therefore opponents of self-interest deceive themselves with the delusion that they act or seek to act selflessly.
 Therefore, the opponents of self-interest deceive themselves with the delusion that they act or seek to act selflessly.
 It is not possible.
 This is the inaccurate part of their self-analysis.
 The balance, however, is accurate; that is, they are concerned with others.
 Hold your cheers, however, until you find out in what way they are concerned.

 Before jumping to the conclusion that those responsible for this erosion of self-concern are some diabolical rascals living in other places and other communities, and are knowingly plotting the downfall of individual liberty, take a good look in your community.
 Read your local newspaper.
 Who are the ones working to promote full employment in your area by asking federal assistance?
 To distribute charity more equitably through law?
 To build up the school system through local action to qualify for more state and federal help?
 To rejuvenate the downtown business district by condemning privately-owned properties of some for the benefit of others?
 To increase medical services for population segments by misnamed "security" laws?
 To stabilize the local economy by supporting federally-enforced marketing laws involving the legal exchange prices of wheat and milk, only two of many products thus controlled?
 The list goes on and on—illustrating the many evil results of this type of other-interest political action in your area.